 Secretory IgA is the secreted form of an antibody in the blood called IgA.
 IgA is produced in the blood, taken into the gut, secreted across the mucosal lining into that mucous layer that is the surface lining of our digestive tract.
 It is the mucosal immune barrier or first line immune defense (23).

 Everything we have already discussed helps provide an environment for healthy sIgA levels.
 I have my clients further support IgA production with Vitamin C, olive leaf extract and beta glucan supplementation.
 We have all of these immune strengthening agents in our Immunocharge supplement

 Candida destroys the gut lining leading to leaky gut and multiple food sensitivities.
 Once we get the Candida population under control we need to do everything possible to restore the integrity of the gut lining.

 The nutrition plan starts the process but adding in extra bone broth, aloe vera, slippery elm tea and L-glutamine are all vital strategies to rebuilding the gut lining.
-I recommend my clients drink 24-32 oz of bone broth daily and add in 20-30 grams (if tolerable) of L-glutamine daily to strengthen the gut lining.
+I recommend my clients drink 24-32 oz of bone broth daily if possible to strengthen the gut lining.